 I am fully able to advise you on matters relating to the purchase, renewal, and claiming of life insurance products which are issued by New Zealand life insurance companies.
 I hold agencies with the following and can place business with thee companies without restriction.

-AIA, AMP, Astreron, Accuro, Fidelity Life, nib, OnePath, Partners Life, Southern Cross and Sovereign.
+AIA, AMP, Astreron, Accuro, Fidelity Life, nib, Cigna, Partners Life and Southern Cross.

 I subscribe to product research from two competing market leading research houses